sandialabs/sansmic/README.md

-The version of sansmic provided here is a rewrite of a program of the same name that was in turn a modification of code that was written in the early 1980s by J. Russo to meet specific SPR needs.
+The version of sansmic provided here is a rewrite of a program of the same name that was in turn a modification of code that was written in the early 1980s by J. Russo at [Sandia National Laboratories](https://www.sandia.gov) to meet specific SPR needs.
 That code was at least partially based on the [Solution Mining Research Institute (SMRI)](https://www.solutionmining.org/) code SALT77, written by A. Saberian and A.L.
 Podio[^1].